 Damar Hamlin honored with jersey patches, other tributes for Week 18

-Damar Hamlin honored with jersey patches, other tributes for Week 18 originally appeared on NBC Sports Philadelphia
+Damar Hamlin honored with jersey patches, other tributes for Week 18 originally appeared on NBC Sports Bayarea

 The NFL will honor Damar Hamlin in a number of ways this weekend.